-Should our alcoholic smoker never attain sobriety, or die an accidental death, a heart attack, pneumonia, cirrhosis, or cancer will dispatch him or her to that great distillery and tobacco farm in the sky.
+Should our alcoholic smoker never attain sobriety, a heart attack, pneumonia, cirrhosis, or cancer will dispatch him or her to that great distillery and tobacco farm in the sky.

 This imbalance between immune activation and the anti-inflammatory actions of cortisol may also explain why reducing, yet not entirely eliminating, increased intestinal permeability can paradoxically result in weight gain for some ex alcoholics and/or smokers.
 The weight-enhancing effects of cortisol now come to the forefront, while the anorexic effects of inflammatory cytokines recede.